GaloisInc/FAW/README.md

 statistical correlations between the outputs of the tools which can help to surface the root causes of many differentials and exploits.

-The Feature Analysis Workbench (FAW) provides a workbench for file-format analysis that enables users to easily create and integrate new as well as existing tools and parsers for formats and compare and contrast their behavior against large file corpora scaling up to
+The Format Analysis Workbench (FAW) provides a workbench for file-format analysis that enables users to easily create and integrate new as well as existing tools and parsers for formats and compare and contrast their behavior against large file corpora scaling up to